-- Figure out why you're procrastinating. - Use time management strategies: make a schedule and set realistic goals. - Set up a study space with few distractions-put your phone away! - Motivate yourself: build in breaks and rewards. - Start with a small step.
-Don't get overwhelmed by thinking about the whole project at once. - Don't be a perfectionist.
+- Figure out why you're procrastinating. - Use time management strategies: make a schedule and set realistic goals. - Reduce distractions-put your phone away! - Try switching up your study space. - Motivate yourself: build in breaks and rewards. - Start with a small step.
+Don't try to tackle the whole project at once. - Don't be a perfectionist.
 You can always fix a first draft later.